TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Introduction

 The present paper is the first TDCOSMO paper to analyse a doubly imaged quasar \footnote{In the system SDSS\,1206$+$4332, analysed by \citet{birrer19}, the quasar is doubly imaged while its host galaxy was imaged four times.
-Hence, it gave more constraints on the mass model than a standard double such as \HEonze}, namely \HEonze discovered by \citet{wisotzki93} with a source at redshift $z_{\rm s}=2.32$ and deflector at redshift $z_{\rm d} = 0.729$ \citep{wisotzki93, courbin98, lopez99, lidman00}.
-Following collaboration protocol, the measurement was performed blindly to prevent experimenter bias.
-The mean value of the posterior distribution function of the Hubble Constant was kept hidden to the investigators and unblinded on July 8 2025 during a collaboration teleconference.
-The paper was mostly written prior to unblinding with place holder figures and tables, and completed after unblinding.
+Hence, it gives more constraints on the mass model than a standard double, such as \HEonze}, namely \HEonze discovered by \citet{wisotzki93} with a source at redshift $z_{\rm s}=2.32$ and deflector at redshift $z_{\rm d} = 0.729$ \citep{wisotzki93, courbin98, lopez99, lidman00}.
+Following the collaboration protocol, the measurement was performed blindly to prevent experimenter bias.
+The mean value of the posterior distribution function of the Hubble Constant was kept hidden from the investigators and unblinded on July 8th 2025, during a collaboration teleconference.
+The paper was mostly written before unblinding, with placeholder figures and tables, and completed after unblinding.
 The unblinded results were published without modification.

 The paper outline is as follows.
 Sect.~\ref{sec:TDC} introduces the basics of TDC.
-The time-delay measurement is presented in Sect.~\ref{sec:TD} before turning to the spatially-resolved kinematics of the lens with the ESO-VLT MUSE instrument in Sect.~\ref{sec:MUSE}.
-Sect.~\ref{sec:los} describes the mass contribution of galaxies along the LOS and Sect.~\ref{sec:models} shows the different models we develop to measure the time delay distance to \HEonze.
+The time-delay measurement is presented in Sect.~\ref{sec:TD} before turning to the spatially resolved kinematics of the lens with the ESO-VLT MUSE instrument in Sect.~\ref{sec:MUSE}.
+Sect.~\ref{sec:los} describes the mass contribution of galaxies along the LOS, and Sect.~\ref{sec:models} shows the different models we developed to measure the time delay distance to \HEonze.
 Sect.~\ref{sec:inference} gives our cosmological inference and \hc\ value after unblinding of the whole analysis chain.
-Finally Sect.~\ref{sec:discussion} provides the limitations of our work and we conclude in Sect.~\ref{sec:conclusion}.
+Finally, Sect.~\ref{sec:discussion} provides the limitations of our work, and we conclude in Sect.~\ref{sec:conclusion}.